The Best Dethatching Rakes for a Healthy Lawn, Tested

 Handle

-The best dethatching rakes have handles that are thicker than a leaf rake.
-These handles, which are typically made of hardwood, can withstand the force required to pull the rake head through dense thatch without bending or breaking.
+Grass dethatcher rakes have handles that are thicker than those of a leaf rake.
+Handles made of hardwood can withstand the force required to pull the rake head through dense thatch without bending or breaking.
+Handles made of fiberglass will be strong as well, though much lighter and also more expensive.
+Dethatching rake handles often have a rubber-covered section near the top, allowing users to get a firm, comfortable, and secure grip.

 FAQs

-If you’re wondering how to measure the amount of thatch in your lawn or if a standard rake will do the job of dethatching lawns, then read on for answers to some of the most popular questions about these lawn care tools.
+If you’re wondering how to measure the amount of thatch in your lawn or if a standard rake will do the job of dethatching a lawn, read on for answers to some of the most popular questions about these lawn care tools.

 Q. How can I tell if my lawn has too much thatch?

-It’s possible to find out how much thatch your lawn has by removing a 2-inch deep chunk from the yard.
-After removing the sample, measure the amount of spongy material between the soil and the green grass.
+To see if your lawn has too much thatch, begin by removing a 2-inch deep segment from your yard.
+Then measure the amount of spongy material between the soil and the green grass.
 If it’s more than ¾ inch thick, you have too much thatch in your lawn.

 Q. Is a dethatching rake worth it?

 Whether or not a dethatching rake is worth it depends on the condition of your lawn.
-If your lawn frequently has problems with too much thatch, then a dethatching rake can be a good investment to protect the health of your lawn.
+If your lawn frequently has problems with too much thatch, then a dethatching rake can be a good investment for protecting its health.

 Q. What time of year is best for dethatching?